nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/01_SYSTEM_ARCHITECTURE.md

 ## Technical Implementation Architecture

-This section details the concrete technologies and services chosen to implement the conceptual architecture, with a primary focus on a zero-cost, high-automation model.
+This section details the concrete technologies and services chosen to implement the conceptual architecture, with a primary focus on a serverless, real-time, and high-automation model.

 ```mermaid
 graph TD